 Before I started to practice Pilates over 16 years ago, my workouts were a combination of high tempo music and fast-paced exercise to chase that adrenaline rush I would only get from either running or club classes.
 The thought of training at a slower tempo without the sweat pouring and blood pumping hard through my body was simply not on my agenda and I certainly paid no attention as to whether my exercise regime was creating any muscular imbalances or improving my posture or core strength.

 My workouts today are very different.
 This is because I now encompass these underpinning principles which bring my mind body and spirit into alignment, enabling me to perform all movements with greater focus and control.
-As a result I work safer yet with more challenge because I am much more in tune with my body and as a plus I also de-stress from the demands and pressures that can build up in everyday life!
+As a result, I work safer yet with more challenges because I am much more in tune with my body and as a plus, I also de-stress from the demands and pressures that can build up in everyday life!

 So if you want to go a level deeper with your training, read through these principles and check where you can begin to build your mind/body connection and get the most out of not just Pilates but all of your workouts!

 The average adult takes 20,000 breaths a day, so it’s understandable why some people get confused when starting Pilates for the first time and their Instructor gives them instructions on how to breathe!
 The fact is that many people do not breathe correctly and as a result use half of their available lung capacity.
 Shallow breathing is very common and the result of several outside factors such as stress, sedentary lifestyle, even poor posture.

 Breathing comes from one of two primary regions: your belly or your chest.
 In Pilates, the focus is on breathing into the chest-otherwise known as lateral thoracic breathing.
 Lateral breathing helps to maintain abdominal contraction and stabilization of the core while performing Pilates exercises which is important for successful performance and protection of the body.